Search

 This years-old Zara dress continues to dominant my summer wardrobe.

-You can see last week’s Summer Saturdays Vol. 2 over here if you like.
+You can see last week’s Summer Saturdays Vol. 2 over here if you like and you can see more posts like this on my latest newsletter.

 TAGS: Liz Heather, summer, Summer Saturdays, Summer Saturdays Vol. 3, Zimmermann, The New Yorker, The New Yorker summer cover, The New Yorker June 21 1976, blueberry bran muffins, kale and corn quesadilla, heirloom tomato toast, tomato time, The Chelsea Hotel NYC, caesar salad, Stranger Things Broadway, 1950s playlist, Crumbl, crumbl cookies, wedding cake Crumbl cookie, frosted cookie, Zimmermann dress, Downton Abbey, Zara dress